OJnwobodo/Fitts-LawInAR_PaperCode/README.md

 Follow the on-screen instructions to enter your username, session ID, and the number of samples (objects) you wish to interact with.
 Interacting with Objects:

 Objects will appear in different spatial quadrants around the user.
-Use the HoloLens gaze and gesture controls to interact with these objects.
+To interact with these objects, use the HoloLens gaze and gesture controls.
 An arrow will guide you to the next object after each interaction.
 Complete the Experiment: